Correcting Bias When Using Latent Regressors: Appendix I: Technical Derivations and Estimator Properties

-In the latent predictor case, we can obtain a suitable instrumental variable by splitting the indicators used to estimate the latent variable into two sets and estimating the latent trait separately using each of these two sets of indicators, calling these estimates $\hat{X}_1$ and $\hat{X}_2$ as above.
-We can then use $\hat{X}_1$ as an instrument for $\hat{X}_2$ or vice-versa.
-Because these are both measures of the same latent trait, they should be highly correlated with each other (which we can also check empirically) and with the true latent trait $X$.\footnote{In the latent predictor case, different indicators indicators of the same latent trait, and especially scales constructed based on multiple indicators, are typically highly correlated with each other\citep[see e.g.][]{ansolabehere2008strength}, suggesting that the weak instruments problem should rarely be severe in practice.} We may also assume that the instrument is independent of the measurement error, i.e., that $\hat{X}_2 \indep U_1 \equiv (X-\hat{X}_1)$.
+Conversely, in the latent predictor case, we can obtain a suitable instrumental variable by splitting the indicators used to estimate the latent variable into two sets and estimating the latent trait separately using each of these two sets of indicators, calling these estimates $\hat X^{(1)}$ and $\hat X^{(2)}$ as above.
+We can then use $\hat X^{(1)}$ as the regressor and $\hat X^{(2)}$ as the instrument, or vice-versa.

+Because these are both measures of the same latent trait, they should be highly correlated with each other (which we can also check empirically) and also highly correlated with the true latent trait $X$ (which we cannot check empirically).\footnote{In the latent predictor case, different indicators of the same latent trait, and especially scales constructed based on multiple indicators, are typically highly correlated with each other \citep[see e.g.][]{ansolabehere2008strength}, suggesting that the weak instruments problem should rarely be severe in practice.}

+We assume that the split-specific measurement errors are orthogonal across splits on the unstandardized latent scale.\footnote{This is analogous to the conditional independence assumption used in many latent traits models, i.e., that conditional on $X$, the indicators are independent of each other.} For the direction with $\hat X^{(1)}$ as the predictor and $\hat X^{(2)}$ as the instrument, the IV conditions require